Why My Water Tastes Bad: Chlorine, Chloramines, Disinfection ByproductsRSS

-Chloramine is an alternative disinfectant that has gained popularity with a growing number of municipalities (including Washington, DC) because it directly addresses the two major problems with chlorine-based disinfection.
+Chloramines: A "New" Alternative to ChlorineChloramines are an alternative disinfectant that has gained popularity with a growing number of municipalities (including Washington, D.C.) because they directly address the two major problems with chlorine-based disinfection:

-- Chloramine is less volatile than chlorine, so it stays in the water longer than chlorine, which ensures that all areas of the distribution network are properly disinfected.
+- Chloramines are less volatile than chlorine, so they stay in the water longer than chlorine, which ensures that all areas of the distribution network are properly disinfected.

 - As the EPA began to learn about the toxicity of DBPs, they began searching for an alternative disinfectant for chlorine.
-Chloramine is less reactive with naturally-occurring organic matter, so it produces lesser amounts of DBPs.
+Chloramines are less reactive with naturally-occurring organic matter, so it produces lesser amounts of DBPs.

-Despite these advantages, chloramine isn’t without its own shortcomings.
+Despite these advantages, chloramines aren't without their own shortcomings.
 For example, when a municipality switches over to a chloramine-based system to comply with DBP regulations, the level of pipe corrosion inhibitor needs to be increased, because chloramine-treated water is more corrosive than chlorine-treated water.
-Washington, DC did not properly do this when they switched over to a chloramine-based disinfection system in the early 2000s, and the city underwent a 5-year lead contamination crisis where more than 42,000 children under the age of 2 were exposed to high levels of lead, putting them under great health risk.
+Washington, D.C. did not properly do this when they switched over to a chloramine-based disinfection system in the early 2000s, and the city underwent a 5-year lead contamination crisis where more than 42,000 children under the age of 2 were exposed to high levels of lead, putting them under great health risk.

-What Can I Do to Remove Chlorine & Chloramine From My Tap Water?
+What Can I Do to Remove Chlorine & Chloramines From My Tap Water?

 Fortunately, chlorine is very easy to remove from tap water to improve the taste.
 For example, if you fill a water jug and leave it in your fridge uncapped, within a day or two, the chlorine will volatilize and go away.
 Common filtration pitchers, refrigerator pitchers, and under sink filtration systems are also good for removing chlorine from water and the bad taste associated with it.

-Chloramine, on the other hand is much harder to filter, and most “big name” water filters are not designed to remove it.
-A special type of activated carbon, called catalytic carbon, is the best type of filtration media for removing chloramine from water.
+Chloramines, on the other hand are much harder to filter, and most “big name” water filters are not designed to remove them.
+A special type of activated carbon, called catalytic carbon, is the best type of filtration media for removing chloramines from water.
 High quality water filters that use catalytic carbon in their filter formulation also offer broad protection against other contaminants in drinking water.